 You’ll need to select a fabric with the same amount of stretch as the swimsuit (either 2-way or 4-way) but other than that, you can be as adventurous (or as subtle) as you like in your choice of panel material.

 To add a panel, simply cut out a length of fabric to the required size.
 Cut along the swimsuit seam, pin the panel in place, and sew.
 To avoid any unsightly puckers, pay careful attention to how you stitch the seam between the panel and the swimsuit.
 And that’s it – a few extra inches of comfort and with almost no effort at all.

-- The top doesn't match your size on bottom.
+The top doesn't match your size on the bottom.

 Choose a Professional Team!

 Although there are quite a few ways to modify a swimsuit that doesn't fit.
 But buying a swimsuit that fits saves a lot of time.
-Then this is the time Charmo can help you.
+Charmo can help you at this point.
 Charmo have a professional service team that can help you when you are confused about sizing.

 A well-fitting swimsuit can make you the most beautiful and brightest woman on the beach